Ecological Survival and

 - Our response must be effective before tipping points and points of no return occur.
 Only revolutionary change permits such short-term solutions.

 - Mainstream sources correctly claim that reaching net-zero emissions will require transformative social change.
 It follows that the vastly more ambitious safe-concentration approach will require a revolutionary shift.

 - Capitalist societies are ruled not by their governments, but by dominant groups that derive their power from economic ownership and control.
 Pressuring governments for fundamental change is therefore futile.

 - Revolutionary change is the first, crucial step in species redirection: humankind's ecological shift from an expansionary to a contractionary trajectory.

 6. The Youth-Military Strategy

 Revolutionary change requires intense anger and energy from below, plus a social entity that can forcibly depose the existing social leadership.
-In the proposed strategy the young supply the anger and energy, and the military supplies the force.
+In the proposed strategy the young supply much of the anger and energy, and the military supplies the force.
 Based on U.S. Department of Defense documents, the military understands the environmental threat, but embraces the standard misconceptions and remains intensely loyal to current leaders.
-The young should therefore educate the military about environmental and political realities, and underscore its duty to safeguard the people.
-Although older generations have as a group dismissed the rational response, as individuals they possess valuable knowledge and experience, and many will likely support the young in their bid for ecological survival.
+The young should therefore educate the military about environmental and political realities, and underscore its professional duty: to safeguard the people.
+Although the older have as a group dismissed the rational response, as individuals they possess valuable knowledge and experience, and many will likely support the young in their bid for ecological survival.